Dragón Rojo Jr.

-Anselmo Rivas Castro (born November 3, 1982), best known by his ring name Dragón Rojo Jr. (Spanish for "Red Dragon Jr."), is a Mexican luchador (or professional wrestler).
-He works for Consejo Mundial de Lucha Libre (CMLL).
-He is a two-time CMLL World Middleweight Champion, and he currently holds the record for most days as Middleweight Champion.
-Alongside Último Guerrero, Dragón Rojo Jr. is the longest reigning CMLL World Tag Team Champion in the history of the championship.
+Anselmo Rivas Castro (born November 3, 1982), best known by his ring name Dragón Rojo Jr. (Spanish for "Red Dragon Jr."), is a Mexican professional wrestler.
+He works for Consejo Mundial de Lucha Libre (CMLL), where he is the leader of the Los Dragones stable.

+Dragón Rojo Jr. originally wrestled under the ring names Zaracatán Jr. and Diamante Negro.
+He formerly led the stable Los Revolucionarios del Terror, previously being a member of Poder Mexica and Los Guerreros de la Atlantida.
+He is a two-time CMLL World Middleweight Champion, currently holding the record for most days as Middleweight Champion, and the longest-reigning CMLL World Tag Team Champion in the history of the championship alongside Último Guerrero.
+He is also a former NWA World Historic Middleweight Champion, CMLL World Trios Champion and Mexican National Trios Champion.
+He has won several tournaments in CMLL, including the Torneo Gran Alternativa in 2008, the La Copa Junior in 2010, and the Reyes del Aire VIP and CMLL Universal Championship in 2023.
+He has also wrestled in Japan for New Japan Pro-Wrestling (NJPW).

 Personal life

 Anselmo Rivas Castro, later known by the ring name Dragón Rojo Jr., was born on November 3, 1982, in Gómez Palacio, Durango, Mexico.
-While it was later claimed that he is the grandson of a professional wrestler from the 1970s called Dragón Rojo, it is believed that this is a storyline relationship only, used to explain the ring name, something not uncommon in lucha libre.
-Dragón Rojo Jr. has a college degree in physical education and has taught physical education at the primary school of Ejido Luján, in Gómez Palacio, Durango, inspired to become a teacher like his father.
+While it was later claimed that he is the grandson of a professional wrestler from the 1970s called Dragón Rojo, it is believed that this is a storyline relationship only used to explain the ring name, something not uncommon in lucha libre.
+Dragón Rojo Jr. has a college degree in physical education, which he has taught at the primary school of Ejido Luján in Gómez Palacio, Durango, inspired to become a teacher like his father (specifically, P.E.).
 He is one of Consejo Mundial de Lucha Libre's ("World Wrestling Council; CMLL) "ambassadors" in their campaign against tuberculosis, raising awareness and money for the fight against the disease.
+He has a wife and daughter.

 Professional wrestling career

+Early career (2001–2007)

-After training for two years under Raúl Díaz and Dandy Garcia, he made his debut on June 28, 2001, using the name "Zaracatán Jr.", a masked técnico (good guy) ring persona.
+After training for two years under Raúl Díaz and Dandy Garcia, he made his debut on June 28, 2001, using the name "Zaracatán Jr.", a masked técnico ("good guy") ring persona.
 He was named the Lagunero area "Rookie of the year" for his work in the local promotion that put on shows in Torreón and Gómez Palacio in Durango.
 After his rookie year, he suffered an injury that forced him out of wrestling for two years, while recovering and rehabilitating.

-When he returned to the ring he changed his ring personas and became a heel, or rudo (those that portray the bad guys), character called "Diamante Negro Jr.", soon after he'd drop the "Jr." and work as Diamante Negro.
-Diamante Negro stated that the five sided diamond on his mask stood for "passion, aggressiveness, strength, dedication, and professionalism" and that it was black because he was a rudo.
-As Diamante Negro, he won the mask of two wrestlers in Luchas de Apuestas matches, Tackle and Guerrero both in 2007.
-In 2007, Diamante Negro was signed by CMLL after being invited to train with them by CMLL mainstay Último Guerrero.
-In CMLL, he worked mainly on the lower half of the card in trios matches with mixed success.
-In 2008, he was named as a member of "Generación del 75", a group of young wrestlers who exemplified the "CMLL future" in CMLL's 75th anniversary year.
-The group also included Flash, Mictlán, Tiger Kid, Hijo del Faraón, Axxel, El Hijo del Fantasma, Bronco, Metalik, Puma King, Skándalo, Súper Nova and Vangelis.
+When he returned to the ring, he changed his ring personas and became a rudo ("bad guy") character called "Diamante Negro Jr."; the "Jr." was soon dropped.
+He stated that the five sided diamond on his mask stood for "passion, aggressiveness, strength, dedication, and professionalism", and that it was black because he was a rudo.
+In 2007, Diamante Negro won the mask of two wrestlers, Tackle and Guerrero, defeating each in a Lucha de Apuestas ("bet match").